France in the Middle Ages: Demography

-Demographics
+In the early Middle Ages, France was a center of Jewish learning, but increasing persecution and a series of expulsions in the 14th century caused considerable suffering for French Jews.
 At the end of the Middle Ages, France was the most populous region in Europe—having overtaken Spain and Italy by 1340.
-In the 14th century, before the arrival of the Black Death, the total population of the area covered by modern-day France has been estimated at around 16 million.
+In the 14th century, prior to the arrival of the Black Death, France had an estimated 16 to 17 million inhabitants within its historical borders, while the total population of the area covered by modern-day France has been estimated at 20 million.
 The population of Paris is controversial.
-Josiah Russell argued for about 80,000 in the early 14th century, although he noted that some other scholars suggested 200,000.
+Josiah Russell estimates about 80,000 in the early 14th century, although he notes that some other scholars suggest 200,000.
 The higher count would make it by far the largest city in western Europe; the lower count would put it behind Venice with 100,000 and Florence with 96,000.
 The Black Death killed an estimated one-third of the population from its appearance in 1348.
 The concurrent Hundred Years' War slowed recovery.
-It would be the mid-16th century before the population recovered to mid-fourteenth century levels.
+By the mid-16th century the population recovered to mid-14th century levels.

-In the early Middle Ages, France was a center of Jewish learning, but increasing persecution, and a series of expulsions in the 14th century, caused considerable suffering for French Jews; see History of the Jews in France.